marlenehasslinger/warehouseApp/README.md

+## Development

+To run the application in the browser with live reload upon change detection run `ionic serve` in the project folder.

+Please be aware that while developing in the browser on your computer, you cannot use the camera, devicemotion, or QR code scan.

+To use these native features, you need to deploy the app natively on either iOS or Android (see instructions below)

 ## Android deployment
 An Android development environment is needed.
 Instructions for the setup were referenced from https://ionicframework.com/docs/developing/android.
 Tested on Windows 10.